Codes and Frequencies

 Comparability — Jamaica [top]

-In both the 2005 and 2011 Jamaica samples, the entirety of the Kingston Metropolitan Area is considered urban.
+In the 2005, 2011, and 2022 Jamaica samples, the entirety of the Kingston Metropolitan Area is considered urban.
 This area includes all of Kingston parish, the surrounding urban portions of St. Andrew parish, and the urban areas of Portmore and Spanish Town from St. Catherine parish.
 For all other parishes, an area was classified as urban if it had a population of 2,000 or more and provided a number of amenities that in Jamaica indicate modern living.
 In addition, land use must include the existence of commercial, industrial and residential areas.
 All other areas were considered rural.

 Comparability — Kazakhstan [top]